Are you a US healthcare professional?

 Adapted from Platzbecker U and Santini V, et al. Lancet.
 2024.

-†Kaplan-Meier estimates of duration of RBC-TI; 8-week RBC-TI responder analysis set; HR is from the Cox proportional hazard model, stratified by prior RBC transfusion burden (≤6 vs >6 units RBC) and IPSS risk group (low vs intermediate-1), with treatment as the only covariate; P value for superiority of RYTELO vs placebo in HR using stratified log-rank test.3
+††Kaplan-Meier estimates of duration of RBC-TI; 8-week RBC-TI responder analysis set; hazard ratio is from the Cox proportional hazard model, stratified by prior RBC transfusion burden (≤6 vs >6 units RBC) and IPSS risk group (low vs intermediate-1), with treatment as the only covariate; P value for superiority of RYTELO vs placebo in hazard ratio using stratified log-rank test.2

 ▼Limitations: These analyses were prespecified, descriptive in nature, did not control for type 1 error, and should be interpreted with caution.